 Overview of Ethereum Classic

-For those who don’t know, Ethereum Classic was is the original Ethereum blockchain that didn’t undergo the hard fork in 2016 after the DAO hack, in which millions of ETH was stolen.
+For those who don’t know, Ethereum Classic is the original Ethereum blockchain that didn’t undergo the hard fork in 2016 after the DAO hack, in which millions of ETH was stolen.
 Some developers weren’t in favor of forking, while some were.
 However, those that weren’t in support viewed this as a breach of the “code is law” maxim.
 There resumed their operations on the unforked blockchain, which resulted in Ethereum Classic today.

 What is Ethereum Classic mining?

-Ethereum Classic cryptocurrency depends on mining, just like BTC and LTC that use PoW.
+Ethereum Classic cryptocurrency depends on mining, just like BTC and LTC which use PoW.
 It is also a decentralized and open-source platform.
 This means that anyone can participate in the creation of ETC tokens.
 Even though Ethereum Classic uses PoW, it hasn’t reached a high saturation or difficulty as seen on the Bitcoin network.
 Nonetheless, this makes Ethereum Classic mining a good return on investment option for miners.

 Again, the tools used in Ethereum Classic mining are not as costly as in other cryptocurrencies, and you can set them up quickly.